The Business Line of Atari ST Computers: Mega ST Series

 AT A GLANCE

-The Mega ST line includes the MEGA 1, MEGA 2, and MEGA 4 models offering respectively 1,2 or 4 MB of RAM on board.
-The Mega ST was widely used in Germany.
+The Mega ST line includes the MEGA 1, MEGA 2, and MEGA 4 models, featuring respectively 1,2, or 4 MB of RAM on board.

 - MS-DOS-compatible disk formatting

-The ST line supports monochrome, color, and high-resolution monitors and offers a color palette of 512 colors.
+The ST line supports monochrome, color, and high-resolution monitors.

 The Atari ST line uses the Yamaha "Programmable Sound Generator" chip.
-The sound performance was significantly upgraded in the later STE models.
+Audio performance was significantly upgraded in the later STE models.

 I/O Ports